 Timeline

-DDP’s current planning effort includes public input over three phases as shown below.
-The alternative analysis of the cap options is intended to help secure future funding for design and construction.
+DDP’s current Vision and Alternatives Analysis effort gathered public input over three phases as shown below.
+This effort is intended to help secure future funding for further design and construction.

-Phase 1: Assessing community goals and needs (May-June)
+- Phase 1 Vision and Alternatives Analysis: Assessing community goals and needs (May-June)

 Public Meeting #1: July 2024 (Completed)